guming3d/Azure_OpenAI_Dalle3_image_generation_with_GPT_as_reviewer/README.md

 # Image Generation and Quality Check

-This project uses OpenAI's Azure API to generate images and check their quality.
+This project uses OpenAI's Azure API to generate images with Dalle3 and employs GPT mode as an image checker to review the generated images.
+This is necessary because Dalle3 often does not follow instructions correctly.
 Below is a step-by-step guide on how to run this code.

 ## Environment Setup